jspreddy/HotCatz/README.md

 10. Images should be cropped to be a uniform size (but not stretched).

-11. User should be able to see a preview of the uploaded image.

-12. User should see her cat added to the list of contestants after upload.
+11. User should see her cat added to the list of contestants after upload.

 NON-FUNCTIONAL REQUIREMENTS